The Aviation Blog – Who, why, and how!

 - SimpliFlying – Shashank Nigam explores issues that affect all airlines around the world.
 His emphasis is on airline branding and breadth of airline information is impressive. http://simpliflying.com/

-- NYCAviation – Aviation as a spectator sport in New York City by Phil Derner Jr. They also offer hobby consulting regarding aviation enthusiasm and planespotting, airport security photography, and advertising.
+- NYCAviation – Aviation as a spectator sport in New York City by Phil Derner Jr. They also offer hobby consulting regarding aviation enthusiasm and planespotting, aviation safety, airport security photography, and advertising.
 Featured frequently in the media, especially New York outlets. http://nycaviation.com

 - The DEW Line – Distant Early Warning for the Global Defense Industry – by Stephen Trimble.
 Very frequent updates, including photos and video of military aircraft and innovations. http://www.flightglobal.com/blogs/the-dewline/